thingsboard/thingsboard.github.io/use-cases/health-care.md

     <div class="about-text">
         <div class="short">
             <div class="block">
-                <p class="text">The solution is designed to be used with BLE or LoRa gateways and devices.
+                <p class="text">The solution is designed to be used with BLE (Bluetooth Low Energy) or LoRaWAN gateways and devices.
 The rooms may be equipped with a number of sensors like room temperature, humidity, indoor air quality (IAQ), leak, smoke, and open/close detectors.</p>
             </div>
         </div>
         <div class="long">